Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Method

 \subsection{Participants}

 A total of 41 students completed HW0, with a slight attrition to 36 students by HW4.
+Our analysis in this work was performed on these 36 students except for log analysis (\cref{subsec:log-analysis}), in which we filtered data to ensure quality (see details about sample size and data sources for each method in Appendix \ref{appen:method-detail}).
 Students came from a wide range of fields, including finance, telecommunications, journalism, physics, music, and computer science.
 This diversity highlights both the promise and the challenge of designing AI supports that work for ``everyone.''

-We collected pre-survey data on different self-reported expertise, including \textit{implementation} (e.g., Python proficiency), \textit{domain} (e.g., data science expertise), \textit{toolkit} (e.g., Colab/Jupyter Notebook, pandas, and altair, which are the specific environment and libraries used for our tasks), \textit{model} (e.g., GenAI/LLM proficiency), and \textit{non-technical skills} (e.g, communication abilities).
-We initially aimed to analyze whether these factors influence effective LLM use in different ways; however, in our class, some skill areas were moderately correlated (e.g., a Spearman correlation $\rho = 0.52$ for Python and data science items, and $\rho = 0.72$ between data science and tookit items), making it difficult to disentangle their independent contributions (we discuss more about future work in \cref{subsec:limitation}).
+{We used the widely adopted self-report practice and common questions in prior literature, such as ``How many years of experience do you have in using Python?'' \cite{Chen2024-du, Lum2025-sx, Chen2024-gx} in our surveys.} We collected pre-survey data on different self-reported experiences, including \textit{implementation} (e.g., Python), \textit{domain} (e.g., data science), \textit{toolkit} (e.g., Colab/Jupyter Notebook, pandas, which are the specific environment and libraries used for our tasks), \textit{model} (e.g., GenAI/LLM proficiency), and \textit{non-technical skills} (e.g, communication abilities).
+We initially aimed to analyze whether these factors influence effective LLM use in different ways.
+However, in our class, some skills were moderately correlated (e.g., a Spearman correlation $\rho = 0.52$ for Python and data science items, and $\rho = 0.72$ between data science and toolkit items), making it difficult to disentangle their independent contributions (more on future work in \cref{subsec:limitation}).